The Sanyo MBC550

 - Connections for power (+12v and +5v) and the beeper.

 - Three further connectors for expansion.
 The blanked-off sockets on the back of the MBC correspond to these; an interface board would sit behind the socket and connect to the motherboard.
 The largest (62 pins) is the expansion bus.
 The next one (20 pins) is for a serial port.
 The last one (2 pins) is missing its pins on both my MBCs, and I've no idea what (if anything) it's for.
+It may be just to provide a keyway for the 20-pin serial port connector.

 - A bank of four DIP switches (nos.
 2 and 3 on, nos.
 1 and 4 off).